 a nest of gluten free egg noodles on a countertop

 Finding the perfect pasta can be a bit of a challenge when you follow a gluten-free diet.
-Although I love a few store-bought brands, many store-bought gluten-free pastas can be hit or miss when it comes to taste and texture.
+Although I love a few store-bought brands, many store-bought gluten-free pastas can be hit or miss, and gluten-free egg noodles aren’t super accessible.
+Especially when you’re craving chicken noodle soup

 The good news is you can make your own pasta at home.
 It requires a few ingredients and is so much easier than you think.